-Cass County: Township 12 North, Range 9 East, Sections 15, 16, 17, 19, 20, 21, 22, 29, 30, and 31; Township 12 North, Range 10 East, Sections 4, 5, 9, 10, 11, 12, 13, 14, and 24; Township 12 North, Range 11 East, Sections 1, 11, 12, 14, 15, 16, 18, 19, 20, and 21; Township 12 North, Range 12 East, Section 6; Township 12 North, Range 13 East, Sections 1,

-2, 3, 4, and 12; Township 13 North, Range 12 East, Sections 25, 26, 27, 28, 31, 32, 33, 34, 35, and 36; Township 13 North, Range 13 East, Sections 28, 30, 31, 32, 33, 34, 35, and 36; and Township 13 North, Range 14 East, Section 31.
+Cass County: Township 12 North, Range 9 East, Sections 15, 16, 17, 19, 20, 21, 22, 29, 30, and 31; Township 12 North, Range 10 East, Sections 4, 5, 9, 10, 11, 12, 13, 14, and 24; Township 12 North, Range 11 East, Sections 1, 11, 12, 14, 15, 16, 18, 19, 20, and 21; Township 12 North, Range 12 East, Section 6; Township 12 North, Range 13 East, Sections 1, 2, 3, 4, and 12; Township 13 North, Range 12 East, Sections 25, 26, 27, 28, 31, 32, 33, 34, 35, and 36; Township 13 North, Range 13 East, Sections 28, 30, 31, 32, 33, 34, 35, and 36; and Township 13 North, Range 14 East, Section 31.

-Rule 2 District to Maintain Status

-(a) The District intends to maintain the status of not fully appropriated as determined by the Nebraska Department of Natural Resources by adopting and implementing the rules and regulations herein.

-Rule 3 Certification of Historically Irrigated Acres

-- (a) Within the HCA, only acres that are certified by the District as historically irrigated or approved for expansion may be irrigated. - (b) The District has completed certification of acres historically irrigated with ground water within the Hydrologically Connected Area, and determined that 2,964 acres should be so certified.

-Rule 4 Expansion of Irrigated Acres

-- (a) The District shall allow for the expansion of irrigated acres in accordance with the allowable new depletions in each five-year increment as agreed upon by the Lower Platte River Basin Water Management Plan Coalition.(b) To expand irrigated acres, landowners shall apply to the District on forms provided by the District. - (c) The District shall consider each application and either approve or deny the application based on the following criteria and considerations: - (i) Whether or not the land is suitable for irrigation of the crops grown using criteria established by the U.S. Department of Agriculture/Natural Resources Conservation Service (USDA/NRCS); - (ii) Whether or not the proposed expansion is considered to be "sodbusting" as defined by USDA/NRCS; - (iii) Whether or not the landowner is implementing practices designed to conserve water such as converting from furrow to center pivot irrigation or other practices designed to conserve water; - (iv) Whether or not the irrigation expansion utilizes an existing ground water source; - (v) Whether or not the ground water source is proposed to be withdrawn from an illegal water well; and - (vi) Any other criteria and considerations deemed relevant by the District. - (d) Irrigation of land outside the HCA by a new well in the HCA is prohibited. - (e) As of the effective date of these rules and regulations, if an existing well within the HCA is irrigating land outside the HCA, the District will allow that land to continue to be irrigated, but no expansion of irrigated acres will be allowed outside the HCA.
+Rule 2 District to Maintain Status (a) The District intends to maintain the status of not fully appropriated as determined by the Nebraska Department of Natural Resources by adopting and implementing the rules and regulations herein.
+Rule 3 Certification of Historically Irrigated Acres (a) Within the HCA, only acres that are certified by the District as historically irrigated or approved for expansion may be irrigated. (b) The District has completed certification of acres historically irrigated with groundwater within the Hydrologically Connected Area, and determined that 2,964 acres should be so certified.
+Rule 4 Expansion of Irrigated Acres (a) The District shall allow for the -expansion of irrigated acres -in accordance with the allowable new depletions in each five-year increment as agreed upon by the Lower Platte River Basin Water Management Plan Coalition. (b) To expand irrigated acres, landowners shall apply to the District on forms provided by the District. (c) The DistrictBoard of Directors shall consider each application and either approve or deny the application based on the following criteria and considerations: (i) Whether or not the land is suitable for irrigation of the crops grown using criteria established by the U.S. Department of Agriculture/Natural Resources Conservation Service (USDA/NRCS); (ii) Whether or not the proposed expansion is considered to be "sodbusting" as defined by USDA/NRCS; (iii) Whether or not the landowner is implementing practices designed to conserve water such as converting from furrow to center pivot irrigation or other practices designed to conserve water; (iv) Whether or not the irrigation expansion utilizes an existing groundwater source;(v) Whether or not the groundwater source is proposed to be withdrawn from an illegal water well; and (vi) Any other criteria and considerations deemed relevant by the District. (d) Irrigation of land outside the HCA by a new well in the HCA is prohibited. (e) As of the effective date of these rules and regulations, if an existing well within the HCA is irrigating land outside the HCA, the District will allow that land to continue to be irrigated, but no expansion of irrigated acres will be allowed outside the HCA.
+Rule 5 Transfer of Certified Irrigated Acres Designated by the DistrictBoard of Directors Within the Hydrologically Connected Area